Temporary Art in the Atlanta BeltLine Corridor on exhibit from May through October 2010

 Atlanta, GA, April 21, 2010 – The “Art on the BeltLine” working group today announced 30 visual and performance art installations for the first-ever temporary art exhibit in the Atlanta BeltLine corridor, which will run from May through October of 2010.
 The Atlanta BeltLine is an emerging system of parks, trails, transit and development that reclaims a 22-mile loop of historic and mostly unused rail around the center of Atlanta.

-This spring, nearly eight miles of the BeltLine corridor will be open to pedestrians and off-road bicyclists via an interim trail.
+This spring, nearly eight miles of the BeltLine corridor will be open to pedestrians and off-road bicyclists via an unpaved trail.
 “Art on the BeltLine: Atlanta’s New Public Place” will place visual and performance art installations, as well as historic site interpretation, at different points along the corridor to draw the public onto the BeltLine as Atlanta’s new public realm.

 “’Art on the BeltLine’ provides the color and dimension to what many have viewed as a purely engineering assignment,” said Brian Leary, President and CEO of Atlanta BeltLine, Inc. “We are engaging Atlanta’s neighborhoods and dynamic arts community through a public art initiative that is giving the community a sense of pride and ownership of the BeltLine which will have a positive impact on the city for years to come.”